lulzzz/datalayer/docs/docs/home/index.md

 You can run Datalayer on Kubernetes with the provided and [Helm charts](/docs/helm-charts).

-You will get an Apache Zeppelin notebook running natively on Spark Kubernetes.
+You will get the Datalayer Studio running natively on Spark Kubernetes.

 ## Datalayer Platform

-The Apache Zeppelin on K8S is just a start.
+Our first Datalayer Studio on K8S is just a start.
 We are building a new complete platform for Big Data Scientists.

 Datalayer relies on open-source for this and contributes back via the [Datalayer Contrib](https://github.com/datalayer-contrib) Github repositories.